For FAQs relating to the UKAS approach to remote assessments please visit the Coronavirus Outbreak page.

 How do I check that an organisation I want to use has UKAS accreditation?

-You can search the UKAS website to find accredited Certification & Inspection Bodies, Testing & Calibration Laboratories and Proficiency Testing Bodies.
-The tests and scope they are accredited for are listed on the organisation’s accreditation schedule.
+You can search the UKAS website to find accredited bodies that provide services including Certification, Inspection, Testing, Calibration, Validation & Verification, Proficiency Testing provision and Reference Material production.
+The specific activities and scope they are accredited for are listed on the organisation’s accreditation schedule.

 What if an organisation is not accredited by UKAS, but by another Accreditation Body?

-UKAS is the national signatory, along with other nationally recognised accreditation bodies world-wide, to multilateral agreements for the purposes of mutual recognition through the European Co-operation for Accreditation (EA), the International Accreditation Forum (IAF) and the International Laboratory Accreditation Co-operation (ILAC).
-Those bodies that are signatory to these agreements are deemed to be equivalent having undergone stringent peer evaluations.
+UKAS is a signatory, along with other recognised accreditation bodies from around the world, to multilateral agreements for the purposes of mutual recognition through the European co-operation for Accreditation (EA), the International Accreditation Forum (IAF) and the International Laboratory Accreditation Co-operation (ILAC).
+Those bodies that are signatory to these agreements are deemed to provide technically equivalent services having undergone stringent peer evaluations.

-The EA, IAF and ILAC websites give information about their organisations and details of the accreditation bodies that are signatories to their Multilateral / Mutual Recognition agreements.
+The EA, IAF and ILAC websites provide information about their organisations and details of the accreditation bodies that are signatories to their Multilateral / Mutual Recognition agreements (MLAs/MRAs).

-If your certificate is from a body that is a signatory to one of the above multi-lateral agreements, then the certificate you have is deemed equivalent to one issued by a UKAS accredited body, and the certificate should be recognised in those countries whose national accreditation bodies are signatory to the EA, IAF & ILAC multilateral agreements.
+If your certificate is from a body that is a signatory to one of the above multilateral agreements, then the certificate you have can be deemed as technically equivalent to one issued by a UKAS accredited body, and the certificate should be recognised in those countries whose accreditation bodies are signatory to the EA, IAF & ILAC multilateral agreements.

 Is there a national database of ISO 9001 certified organisations?

-There is no single database of those organisations who are ISO 9001 certificated in the UK.
+There is currently no single database of those organisations who are ISO 9001 certificated in the UK.